No more ‘super’, ‘smart’, or ‘gold’ on biscuits

 According to Jayasinghe, two years ago, a consumer lodged a complaint with the Ministry of Health against Raigam’s noodles packet named “Devani Batha”, stating that the name was misleading.

 Subsequently, the Food Control Administration Unit of the Ministry asked Raigam to change the name of their product, which Raigam refused to do and instead filed legal action against the Director General of the unit at the time.
-Raigam lost the case and came up with another name similar to its previous name.
-The Food Control Administration Unit did not approve the new name, which led to another court case and the case is still going on.
+Then Raigam came up with another name similar to its previous name.
+The Food Control Administration Unit did not approve the new name, which led to another court case.
+Both cases are still going on.

 “In the second legal case, the Attorney General at the Court of Appeal told us that if we are not willing to approve a name that is misleading to the public, we shouldn’t do that only for Raigam’s products, but for all the food products also.
 That is why we have decided to implement this after 15 years,” Jayasinghe noted.